-MUS 108 Fundamentals of Western Music (3) KCC AA/DA and KCC AS/AH 3 hours lecture per week
+MUS 108 Fundamentals of Western Music (3) KCC AA/DA and KCC AS/AH

 MUS 108 enables students to learn how to read and write music.
 Notational principles will be learned as a mode of communication.
 The roles of the composer, performer, and listener will be explored.